Adjust a Blocks App to Different Pricing Plans

 When you publish your Blocks app in the Wix App Market, you can choose to provide different app behaviors for site-creators with different pricing.
 For example, people who download a free version of your app may get several services, while those who pay for it, get more.
 This requires creating and managing a system that identifies the user, determines their pricing plan and impacts the app's behavior.

-Before you begin adjusting your app to different pricing plans, define your business model in the Wix Developers Center.
+Before you begin adjusting your app to different pricing plans, define your business model in your App Dashboard.

 Note: